mironovd/clusterfan/README.md

 Optimized n^2 algorithm with hash comparison and lazy rehash.

 Created script for pretty presentations of graphs uging GraphViz.
-Still in development, now only example, with hardcoded path of mutations

-TODO:
-- Create presentation for association graph.
+Created presentation for association graphs.

-- Calculation for n=6,finding limit of imaginary elements.
+Calculation for n=6,7: finding limit of imaginary elements.
+Examples in pdf in pict6.zip and pict7.zip files.